qiyu1987/IbHomework/pizza-configurator-homework.md

 What better to configure then a pizza?
 We're programmers after all, so let's make dinner.

-**Send your homework to teachers@codaisseur.com before Sunday 20:00**
+**Send your homework to teachers@codaisseur.com before Saturday 22:00**

 ## Pizza Configurator

 You're asked to create a pizza configurator for NewAgePizza.com, a new and hip venture to get your pizza.
 It should be a single page that contains all the following elements.

 First you pick your base.
-You have four options:
+You have three options:

 1. 25cm NY Style € 8,99
 2. 30cm NY Style € 11,49
 3. 35cm NY Style € 13,49
-4. 20cm NY Style € 6,45

 After that you pick your sauce options:

 1. White sauce
-2. Red sauce
-3. Double red sauce € 1,00
+3. Red sauce € 1,00
 4. Mix it up € 1,50

 After that you pick one or more toppings: